NPFCTL(8) NetBSD System Manager's Manual NPFCTL(8)

 flush Flush configuration.
 That is, remove all rules, tables and

-expire all sessions.
+expire all connections.
 This command does not disable packet

 inspection.